-In the meantime, we’re left with options that get at least part of the subject right.
-The 81-minute Disneyland: Secrets, Stories, & Magic was released in 2007 as part of the “Disney Treasures” DVD series, and there’s a lot to like.
+In the meantime, what remains are options that get at least part of the subject right.
+The 81-minute Disneyland: Secrets, Stories, & Magic arrived in 2007 as part of the “Disney Treasures” DVD series, and there is a lot to like.
 Where this film stumbles is trying to combine the PR needs of the Disney Company with park history.
 It’s a tricky balance, and the end result doesn’t reach the great heights deserved by an incredible place like Disneyland.

 It’s not all bad news, however.
 The first half provides a warm look back at the origins of Disneyland and Walt Disney’s passion for making it happen.
 Julie Andrews introduces the story, and it’s clear this film was designed to connect to the 50th anniversary celebration.
 There are so many familiar names involved, though many have limited screen time.
 Harrison “Buzz” Price, Rolly Crump, Marty Sklar, X Attencio, and Tony Baxter are just a few of the countless participants.
 It’s clear how much these guys loved Disneyland.
 Clips of Walt introducing the park and famous attractions reveal the glint in his eye that was always there when discussing Disney’s latest projects.